 Older adults are the City's fastest-growing age cohort.
 Many of them are food insecure, relying on Supplemental Nutrition Assistance Program (SNAP) benefits and food pantries to meet their nutritional needs.
 The Department for the Aging's Home-Delivered Meals (HDM) program provides an essential nutritional safety net for homebound older adults in need.
 In the Fiscal 2025 Adopted Budget, the reimbursement rate for the HDM program was increased by \$1.00 per meal, bringing the rate to \$13.78 per meal.
 Yet, providers facing rising food and fixed costs have continued to express concern about HDM reimbursement rates.
-Providers estimate that the current average cost of a meal is \$15.31, \$1.53 more per meal than they are reimbursed through their City contracts.
-The Council calls on the Administration to increase the per meal reimbursement rate for HDMs to account for the providers' actual costs.
+Providers estimate that the current average cost of a meal is \$15.31, \$1.53 more per meal than they are reimbursement rate for HDMs to account for the providers' actual costs.
 Increasing the baseline funding by \$7.3 million annually will enable the HDM providers to better serve older adults.